Amanskywalker/gsoc-2017/README.md

 # GSOC - 2017

-The Google Summer of Code is almost over, so I wrote this post to give a overview over the targets I’ve met (and those I haven’t).
+Google Summer of Code is almost over, so I wrote this post to give a overview over the targets I’ve met (and those I haven’t).

-hosted by github-pages
+hosted at [gsoc.amanskywalker.tk](gsoc.amanskywalker.tk) hosted by github-pages

 Based on the hyde theme by **Mark Otto**